 The MASTT2040 project held a management meeting in Warsaw in June 2024 hosted at the impressive facilities at 4CF in the heart of the city.
 There were intense and very productive discussions but also the opportunity to enjoy and learn about the history of the beautiful city of Warsaw.

-The MASTT2040 project is holding a physical Scenario Workshop on Future of European Manufacturing in Brussels on 25th November 2024 between 1pm-5pm.
+The MASTT2040 project held a physical Scenario Workshop on the Future of European Manufacturing in Brussels on 25th November 2024 between 1pm-5pm.

-The workshop wll discuss the future of manufacturing thinking about a 2040 timeframe and specifically Manufacturing-as-a-Service.
-The aim will be to envisage a range of challenging but plausible scenarios for the future of manufacturing in line with EU twin transition goals.
+The workshop discussed the future of manufacturing thinking about a 2040 timeframe and specifically Manufacturing-as-a-Service.
+The aim was to envisage a range of challenging but plausible scenarios for the future of manufacturing in line with EU twin transition goals.
 The developed scenarios will be used in future strategic planning and decision making activities.
-For further information download the invitation and agenda Here Invitation to Scenario Workshop (PDF)
+For further information download the agenda Here Invitation to Scenario Workshop (PDF)

 Smart4Europe2